rwieruch/blog_robinwieruch_content/react-apollo-link-state-tutorial.md

 {{% react-graphql-book %}}

-{{% read_before "This tutorial is part 2 of 2 in this series."
-"Part 1:" "A minimal Apollo Client in React Application" "https://www.robinwieruch.de/react-apollo-client-example" %}}
+{{% read_before_2 "This tutorial is part 2 of 3 in this series."
+"Part 1:" "A minimal Apollo Client in React Application" "https://www.robinwieruch.de/react-apollo-client-example" "Part 3:" "How to use Redux with Apollo Client and GraphQL in React" "https://www.robinwieruch.de/react-redux-apollo-client-state-management-tutorial" %}}

 There are many people out there questioning how to deal with local data in a React application when using Apollo Client for remote data with its queries and mutations.
 As shown in previous applications, it can be done with React's local state management.
 When the state management for the local data [reaches a point where it becomes too complex](https://www.robinwieruch.de/learn-react-before-using-redux/), it may be beneficial to introduce a state management library such as [Redux or MobX](https://www.robinwieruch.de/redux-mobx-confusion/).
 However, this leaves the issue of not having a single source of truth as state.
 There are two state layer then.
 This topic is revisited later in another application, where I will point out how to use Redux side by side with Apollo Client.